 A sweetened creamy mayonnaise dressing gives this easy salad loads of flavor.
 Sweet red bell peppers and red onions add a festive, colorful touch to the salad.
-The salad makes enough for 8 to 10 people, and it's easily scaled down for 2 to 4 people (or up for big groups!).
+The salad makes enough for 8 to 10 people, but it can easily be scaled down for 2 to 4 people (or up for big groups!).

-It's a fresh, delicious salad as it is, but feel free to add some bacon, raisins, or lightly toasted chopped walnuts or pecans for the extra crunch and flavor.
-Sunflower seeds would be an excellent choice as well.
-I especially like the smoky flavor of crispy bacon pieces.
+It's a fresh, delicious salad as is, but feel free to add some bacon, raisins, or lightly toasted chopped walnuts or pecans for the extra crunch and flavor.
+Sunflower seeds are also an excellent choice.
+Crispy bacon pieces add a smoky flavor.
 You can make the salad with all broccoli or all cauliflower as well.

-Serve the salad with a special family Thanksgiving or Christmas dinner, or add it to your menu for any everyday meal.
+Serve the salad with a special family Thanksgiving or Christmas dinner or add it to your menu for an everyday meal.

-See the tips and variations (below) for some additional ideas and ingredient suggestions, along with an alternative, less sweet dressing mixture.
+See the tips and variations (below) for some additional ideas and ingredient suggestions, along with a version of a less sweet dressing mixture.